As provided by Ascension:

 Groundbreaking of Westwood Lutheran Church at 9001 Cedar Lake Road

 Photo courtesy Al Hartman

-In July 2009, the building at 6719 Cedar Lake Road became the home of
+From July 2009 to December 2012 the building at 6719 Cedar Lake Road was the home of Emmaus Road Church.